nextflow-io/training/docs/nf_customize/03_execution.md

 Every nf-core pipeline comes with a `test` profile.
 This is a minimal set of configuration settings for the pipeline to run using a small test dataset that is hosted on the [nf-core/test-datasets](https://github.com/nf-core/test-datasets) repository.

-As the `test` profile is expected to run it can be used to help diagnose local issues before you scale up your analysis.
+The `test` profile is expected to run and can be used to help diagnose local issues before you scale up your analysis.

 The `test` profile for `nf-core/demo` is shown below: